-The accompanying consolidated financial statements include all of the integrated divisions of the University-Arts, Sciences & Engineering (including the Edmund A. Hajim School of Engineering and Applied Sciences and the School of Arts and Sciences), Margaret Warner Graduate School of Education and Human Development, William E. Simon Graduate School of Business Administration, Eastman School of Music, Memorial Art Gallery, School of Medicine and Dentistry, Strong Memorial Hospital, School of Nursing, Eastman Institute for Oral Health, Health Sciences, and the University of Rochester Medical Faculty Group (URMFG).
-Included also are Strong Partners Health System, Inc. (and its affiliates), Eastman Dental Center Foundation, Inc., Strong Home Care Group (and its subsidiaries), Crittenden Boulevard Housing Company, Inc., Excell Partners, Inc., Rochester BioVenture Center, Inc., High Tech Rochester, Inc., UR Investment, LLC, eXtensible Catalog Organization, LLC, University of Rochester Real Estate Corporation, UR Equity Holdings, Inc., the Meliora Real Estate Corporation, and Spruce Risk Purchasing Group, LLC.
-All significant interorganizational balances and transactions have been eliminated.
+The consolidated financial accompanying statements include all of the integrated divisions of the University - The Schools of Arts, Sciences and Engineering, including the Hajim School of Engineering and Applied Sciences, Margaret Warner Graduate School of Education and Human Development, William E. Simon Graduate School of Business Administration, Eastman School of Music, Memorial Art Gallery, School of Medicine and Dentistry, Strong Memorial Hospital, School of Nursing, Eastman Institute for Oral Health, Health Sciences, and the University of Rochester Medical Faculty Group (URMFG).
+Included also are Strong Partners Health System, Inc. (and its affiliates), Eastman Dental Center Foundation, Inc., Strong Home Care Group (and its subsidiaries), Crittenden Boulevard Housing Company, Inc., Excell Partners, Inc., Rochester BioVenture Center, Inc., High Tech Rochester, Inc., UR Investment, LLC, eXtensible Catalog Organization, LLC, University Rochester Real Estate Corporation, UR Equity Holdings, Inc., the Meliora Real Estate Corporation, and Spruce Risk Purchasing Group, LLC.
+All significant interorganizational balances transactions have been eliminated.

-The University is the sole member of SPHS, which is the sole member of Highland Hospital of Rochester (including its subsidiaries The Highland Foundation, Inc., Highland Facilities Development Corp., and the Medical Administrative Associates, Inc.); The Highlands Living Center, Inc.; Highland Community Development Corporation; and The Meadows at Westfall, Inc. Highland Hospital and its subsidiaries have debt outstanding, which has been included in the University's consolidated financial statements; however, under the terms of the affiliation agreement with SPHS, the University has no legal obligation for the debt of Highland Hospital and affiliates.
+The University is the sole member of SPHS, which is the sole member of Highland Hospital of Rochester (including its subsidiaries The Highland Foundation, Inc., Highland Facilities Development Corp., and the Medical Administrative Associates, Inc.); The Highlands Living Center, Inc.; Highland Community Development Corporation; and The Meadows at Westfall, Inc. Highland Hospital and its subsidiaries have debt outstanding which has been included in the University's consolidated financial statements; however, under the terms of the affiliation agreement with SPHS, the University has no legal obligation for the debt of Highland Hospital and affiliates.